chobolife/study_english/bread_barbershop/Season_1/08_Butter_Fingers.md

 - Don't celebrate too soon.
 Here, try to shake my hand.
 - Uh.
 Of course.
 - Please work.
 Look at that!
 Master Bread.
 It really works!
 - Oh My!
-Can I really be grabbing your hand right?
-Now I can't believe it doesn't slip at all.
+Can I really be grabbing your hand right now?
+I can't believe it doesn't slip at all.
 - Well it looks like we're done.
-When you leave here today you'll have a whole new lease on life, a whole new you.
+- When you leave here today you'll have a whole new lease on life, a whole new you.
 And you should change your name.
-- Honey Butter.
+Honey Butter.
 Your star is on the rise.
 - Honey Butter?
 That's amazingly cool.
 Thank you.
 Thank you so much.
 - How about a group photo before you go and pay?
 - Ah.
 Okay, of course.